AdaCore/gpr/doc/gpr_user_guide/source/managing_sources.rst

 For example, ``my_source__unix.adb`` maps to ``my_source__unix`` - a name
 containing a double underscore, which is not valid in Ada.
-GPR will not recognise this file as an Ada source during directory scanning.
+GPR will not recognize this file as an Ada source during directory scanning.

 .. tip::